 Test Prep Insight is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

 We ran a national poll to see how many people read books.
-The answers surprised us.
+The results may surprise you.

-The pandemic shifted the lifestyle habits of many Americans, including how, when and if they read.
-To get a clearer picture of current reading habits over the course of the past 12 months, we conducted a survey of 1,621 American adults.
-The results revealed some interesting insights into how much people are reading and what they’re reading.
+The pandemic shifted the lifestyle habits of many Americans, including how, when, and if they read.
+To get a clearer picture of current reading habits, we conducted a survey of 1,621 American adults.
+The results revealed some interesting insights into Americans’ reading volume and preferences.

 Key Findings